 Forget the sugared almonds that adorned each place setting at weddings hosted in the 1990’s – favours (or bonbonniere), have well and truly evolved with the times.

-From personalised name plaques, to tiny bottles of booze, pretty pots of greenery prompting your guests to ‘watch your love grow’, and many creative offerings in between – much can be done with this age-old tradition, but is it a must-have, or just another wedding item set to make you scream and your purse string lighter?
+From personalised name plaques, to tiny bottles of booze, pretty pots of greenery, and many creative offerings in between – much can be done with this age-old tradition, but is it a must-have, or just another wedding item set to make you scream and your purse string lighter?